+2.15.1 General

-- 2.15.1 General - 2.15.1.1 The Contractor, at all times, shall be in compliance with all financial requirements of the Health Maintenance Organization Act (215 ILCS 125/1 et seq.), all rules promulgated thereunder, and 42 C.F.R. § 438.116. - 2.15.2 Other Financial Requirements - 2.15.2.1 The Contractor shall pay for DHS-DRS HCBS Waiver services provided by Personal Assistants by making payment to the State.
-DHS-DRS and the Enrollee shall remain the co-employers of the Personal Assistant.
-DHS-DRS, as the co-employer, shall be responsible for making payment, and for the performance of related payroll and employment functions, for the Personal Assistants.
+2.15.1.1 The Contractor, at all times, shall be in compliance with all financial requirements of the Health Maintenance Organization Act (215 ILCS 125/1 et seq.), all rules promulgated thereunder, and 42 C.F.R. § 438.116.

+2.15.2 Other Financial Requirements

+2.15.2.1 The Contractor shall pay for DHS-DRS HCBS Waiver services provided by Individual Providers, including Personal Assistants, by making payment to the Department.
+DHS-DRS and the Enrollee shall remain the co-employers of the Individual Provider.
+DHS-DRS, as the co-employer, shall be responsible for making payment, and for the performance of related payroll and employment functions, for the Individual Provider.
 After the first one hundred eighty (180) days of an Enrollee's enrollment, Contractor shall be responsible to provide DHS-DRS with data, in a mutually agreed upon format, necessary to pay these bills prior to the date the bills are due to be submitted.
-The State will provide invoices to the Contractor, in a mutually agreed upon format, within sixty (60) days after DHS-DRS has paid such invoices for

-Personal Assistants' hours paid to Personal Assistants.
-The State is a party to a collective bargaining agreement with Service Employees International Union (SEIU) covering Personal Assistants in certain HCBS Waivers.
-Services provided by Personal Assistants are included as a Covered Service.
-Wages agreed to pursuant to the collective bargaining agreement constitute the Medicaid rate for Personal Assistant services, which the Contractor is obligated to pay pursuant to Section 2.15.2.2.
+The Department will provide invoices to the Contractor, in a mutually agreed upon format, within sixty (60) days after DHS-DRS has paid such invoices for Individual Providers' hours paid to Individual Providers.
+The Department is a party to a collective bargaining agreement with Service Employees International Union (SEIU) covering Individual Providers, including Personal Assistants, in certain HCBS Waivers.
+Services provided by Individual Providers are included as a Covered Service.
+Wages agreed to pursuant to the collective bargaining agreement constitute the Medicaid rate for Individual Provider services, which the Contractor is obligated to pay pursuant to Section 2.15.2.2.
 The Contractor shall have no obligation to become party to such agreement, or have any liability under such agreement, as a result of entering into this Contract.
 If the parties to the SEIU agreement negotiate terms that the Contractor reasonably demonstrates materially increase the Contractor's cost of providing, or arranging for the provision of, Covered Services or otherwise meeting its obligations under this Contract and to the extent such increased costs would exist absent the Demonstration, the Department will address adjustments of the Capitation rates as set forth in Section 4.4.3.
 The Department shall not negotiate contract rates with SEIU that are applicable only to the Demonstration.
-Nothing in this Contract shall impair or diminish DHS-DRS' status as co-employer of the Personal Assistants working under the Home Services Program under Section 3 of the Disabled Persons Rehabilitation Act (5 ILCS 315).
-Nothing in this Contract shall diminish the effect of the collective bargaining agreement covering Personal Assistants' employment.
+Nothing in this Contract shall impair or diminish DHS-DRS' status as co-employer of the Individual Providers working under the Home Services Program under Section 3 of the Disabled Persons Rehabilitation Act (5 ILCS 315).
+Nothing in this Contract shall diminish the effect of the collective bargaining agreement covering Individual Providers' employment.

-- 2.15.2.2 The Contractor shall pay all Providers of HCBS Waiver services at a rate no less than the State Medicaid rate for such Covered Services. - 2.15.2.2.1 The Contractor shall pay Provider agencies that provide in-home services under the Persons who are Elderly HCBS Waiver, and that also offer health insurance to their inhome service workers, at a rate that includes the enhanced rate set forth at 89 Ill.
+- 2.15.2.2 The Contractor shall pay all Providers of HCBS Waiver services at a rate no less than the State Medicaid rate for such Covered Services. - 2.15.2.2.1 The Contractor shall pay Provider agencies that provide in-home services under the Persons who are Elderly HCBS Waiver, and that also offer health insurance to their in-home service workers, at a rate that includes the enhanced rate set forth at 89 Ill.

 Admin.
 Code 240.1970.
 In the event that any other HCBS Waiver becomes subject to a duly promulgated State rule that includes a similar enhanced rate, the Contractor shall pay the affected Provider agencies at a rate that includes such enhanced rate.